The BEST Train from London to Edinburgh in 2025 (Review)

 Avanti West Coast

 Virgin Trains was replaced by Avanti West Coast.
 The operator promised to introduce a range of passenger improvements.
 I’ve yet to see it.
-Between you and me, I would avoid them if you can!
+Between you and me, I find them the least reliable!

 An advance single ticket from London to Edinburgh starts from £35 if you book it in advance.